Trevi, Umbria

 Trevi (/it/; Trebiae) is an ancient town and comune (municipality) in Umbria, Italy, on the lower flank of Mount Serano overlooking the wide plain of the Clitunno river system.

-Located in the Province of Perugia, it is 10 km (6 mi) SSE of Foligno and 20 km (12 mi) north of Spoleto.
+Located in the Province of Perugia, it is 10 km (6 mi) south-southeast of Foligno and 20 km (12 mi) north of Spoleto.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

-The population of the comune was c.
-8,000 in 2004, with the town proper accounting for about half of that; the rest lives in the frazioni (boroughs) of Borgo, Bovara, Cannaiola, Coste, Pigge, Manciano, Matigge, Parrano, Picciche, San Lorenzo and Santa Maria in Valle.
-The historical subdivisions of Trevi proper are the terzieri of Castello, Matiggia e Piano; they come into play only for the Palio.

 Most of the town, densely inhabited and of decidedly medieval aspect, lies on sharply sloping terrain, only the very center being more or less flat.
 It commands one of the best views in Umbria, extending over 50 km (30 mi) in most westerly directions.
-Trevi is served by the main rail line from Rome to Ancona as well as the line from Florence to Rome via Perugia.
+Trevi is served by the Rome–Ancona railway as well as the Florence–Rome railway via Perugia.

+Trevi is a member of Cittaslow.

+History

+Antiquity

+Historians traditionally place the foundation of Trevi in the mid-4th century BC.
+Trebia or Treba was an Umbrian city situated on the western slopes of the Apennines, between Fulginium and the sources of the Clitunno.
+Originally it lay in the plain on the banks of that river, as recalled by the phrase "Clitumnus fluvius qui Trevis civitatem Flaminiae interluit" in the Vatican gloss on Juvenal.

+Whatever its earliest origin, whether Celtic or Etruscan, Trevi in antiquity was only a castle or fortress, and this memory survived in the place name Piazza della Rocca.

+In the late 2nd century BC the town was taken by Rome.
+Pliny listed it among the municipalities of Umbria, and inscriptions mention the Trebiates.
+In the Itinerarium Hierosolymitanum it appears as Trevis, from which the present name developed.

+After the end of Roman rule it passed under the Goths and later under the Lombards, as part of the Duchy of Spoleto.

+Trevi became an episcopal see in the 3rd century and remained so, according to the chronicle of Gualdo, until the 9th century, or according to some writers until the 11th century.